 Yes, it's that time again.
-I posted this last year -- and have, in fact, posted it annually, here and on the Huffington Post, where it initially appeared in 2007, for the past eleven years.
-So, with the Golden Globes broadcast set for tonight, here we go again.
+I posted this last year -- and have, in fact, posted it annually, here and on the Huffington Post, where it initially appeared in 2007, for the past 12 years.
+So, with the Golden Globes broadcast set for Sunday, here we go again.

 The PreCurse of the Golden Globes Rides Again